 Verse 30-31: "Now Jesus did many other signs in the presence of the disciples, which are not written in this book; but these are written so that you may believe that Jesus is the Christ, the Son of God, and that by believing you may have life in his name"

-Although the Gospel of John provides material found nowhere else in Scripture, he assures us that only a fraction of the works of Jesus are reported.
+Although the Gospel of John provides material found nowhere else in Scripture, he assures us that only a fraction of the works of Jesus is reported.

 If John's Book had been written for entertainment or financial gain,